🚀 Ace your next technical round with our 2026 Guides:

 The browser is a platform — one of the most sophisticated runtimes ever created.
 Engineers who understand the event loop, the rendering pipeline, the network stack, and the V8 optimization tiers are equipped to diagnose any performance issue.
 Browser internals knowledge is not 'advanced'; it is foundational.

-Pro tip: react native typescript is one of the most searched topics by senior engineers.
+Pro tip: angular and node js is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 Micro-frontends are not always the answer.
 For teams under 50 engineers, the overhead of independent deployments, shared component libraries, and module federation often outweighs the benefits.
 A well-structured monorepo with clear module boundaries achieves the same goal with dramatically less infrastructure.